AGAT-7. Rev.0 summary and start of Rev.A design.

 - Video outputs.

 All three video outputs work well.
-Here are the photos of the output on VGA monitor and TV through S-Video:
+Here are the photos of the output on the VGA monitor and TV through S-Video:

 TV by S-Video: